 Quantitative research is concerned with gathering and interpreting numerical data.
 This data can be ranked (ordered), measured or categorised through statistical analysis.
-This analysis assists with uncovering patterns (or relationships) and for making wider generalisations to a wider population.
+This analysis assists with uncovering patterns (or relationships) and for making wider generalisations (or inferences) to a wider population.

 This type of research is useful for finding out: